Boston Terrier VS Pug

 Frequently Asked Questions

-The Boston Terrier lives 11–13 years while the Pug lives 13–15 years.
-Individual lifespan depends heavily on care, genetics, and lifestyle.
+The Boston Terrier lives 11–13 years; the Pug lives 13–15 years.
+The difference reflects size, genetics, and breed-specific health factors.
+Individual lifespan depends heavily on care quality.